 Although AVC claims to be ad-free, some ads appear upon install of the free version.
 Another thing to note is that when installing the free version, you may be asked to allow additional software to be installed.
 Some users have reported that additional installs in this step include a browser hijacker that changes your web browser’s homepage.
 As such, pay careful attention during the setup process.

 Conversions are not the fastest, but bearable, and the output quality is good in our experience.
-You get more than 150 preset device profiles, 17 supported output formats (including MP4, AVI, and MOV), a few basic editing options, and the option to burn to disk and download online videos.
+You get more than 150 preset device profiles, 17 supported output formats (including MP4, MP3, MKV, AVI, and MOV), a few basic editing options, and the option to burn to disk and download online videos.
 You can go up to 4K, even with the free version.

 The paid version enables you to convert BD and DVD discs and includes a screen recorder and DVD menu templates, among other features.